abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be comparable - **a ≤ b or b ≤ a**.
 That is, for any two elements, one would always be "bigger" than the other.

-By the way, this law makes the reflexivity law redundant, as it is just a special case of reflexivity when **a** and **b** are one and the same object.
-Why do we introduce reflexivity then?
-We shall see soon.
+By the way, this law makes the reflexivity law redundant, as it is just a special case of reflexivity when **a** and **b** are one and the same object, but I still want to present it for reasons that will become apparent soon.

 ![connexity](connexity.svg)

-You might say that this law is not as self-evident as the rest of them - if you think about different types of real-life objects that we typically order by various criteria, you would probably think of some situations in which it does not apply.
+You might say that this law is not as self-evident as the rest of them - if you think about different types of real-life objects that we typically order, you would probably think of some situations in which it does not apply.
 For example, if we aim to order all people based on soccer skills there are many ways in which we can rank a person compared to their friends their friend's friends etc. but there isn't a way to order groups of people who never played with one another.

 Orders that resemble the order of people based on their soccer skills in that they don't follow the totality law are called **partial orders** and they are actually much more interesting than linear orders (which are also called **total orders**, by the way).